 23.2.
 The Customer hereby agrees to repay in full, all termination charges paid by the Supplier to a previous Supplier on behalf of the Customer should the Customer end this Contract at any time prior to the minimum term expiring.

 23.3.
 This Service Agreement shall be automatically extended for a further period of 36 months after the end of the Agreement’s initial minimum term unless the Customer serves notice to terminate this Service Agreement, such notice to be served is 6 months before the end of the agreement’s initial term or any subsequent terms.
 A notice given to a party under section 23.3 shall be sent to the party for the attention of the Managing Director to the email address supplied by the Supplier.

 23.4.
-The Customer is aware that upon signing this contract, Circle will process the order of licences, transfer of lines, broadband and number ports immediately, the Customer is also aware that there is no cooling off period.
+The Customer is aware that upon signing this contract, the Supplier will process the order of licences, transfer of lines, broadband and number ports immediately, the Customer is also aware that there is no cooling off period.

 23.5.
 The Customer is aware that once the licences have been activated and transfers have been placed, the contract term agreed in the Service Agreement now forms a legally binding contract between the Customer and the Supplier.
 The Customer may terminate this contract at any time after completion but will be subject to the early termination charge section 23.1.

 23.6.
-Any service or feature modification or cancellation will incur a fixed £50 admin fee per service/feature.
+Any service or feature cancellation will incur a fixed £50 admin fee per service, feature and user.

 23.7.
-Upon termination of the Contract by the Customer, the Customer resigns any right to a reimbursement of intro credits credited to the Customer at the point of sale.
+Upon termination of the Contract by the Customer, any past introductory credits paid will be reimbursed to the Supplier by the Customer and built into the termination figure payable by the Customer.
+The Customer also resigns the right to further introductory credits offered to the Customer at the point of sale.